 The WebCam SCB 0340N is a camera manufactured by Samsung.
 Updated drivers can improve image quality and fix problems such as disabled settings in Device Manager, drop outs and glitches during Zoom and other performance issues.
 Drivers for older Windows systems such as Windows XP are available to support this device.
-Driver updates in this category have over 140,414 downloads with a ratings average of 5 out of 5 stars.
+Driver updates in this category have over 4,514 downloads with a ratings average of 4.3 out of 5 stars.
 Find the best version below that matches your operating system.
-DriverGuide utilizes the latest anti-virus software to guarantee downloads that are safe from viruses and malware.
+Safe and secure downloads are our guarantee.
+The DriverGuide download archive is scanned regularly using the latest anti-virus software.

 |Samsung WebCam SCB 0340N Driver Update Utility||Install the driver automatically|

 |Samsung N150-Black Driver||Install the driver automatically||Download driver|

 |Samsung N150-Bermuda Blue Driver||Install the driver automatically||Download driver|

 |Samsung R530-11 Driver||Install the driver automatically||Download driver|

 If you have had recent power outages, viruses or other computer problems, it is likely that the drivers have become damaged.
 Browse the list above to find the driver that matches your hardware and operating system.
 To see more matches, use our custom driver search engine to find the exact driver.